 - Mexican Hot Cocoa: We love this Spicy Aztec Chocolate from Lake Champlain Chocolates or this Dagoba drinking chocolate with cinnamon if you’re looking for something a little unique and grown up for extra cold days.

 - Luxury Hot Cocoa: We like Ghirardelli for all things sumptuous.
 Grab the smoothest hot cocoa ever here.
-We also like this kinda pricey drinking chocolate ( whisk included) from L.A Burdick.

 - Flavored Hot Cocoa